kuma-gee/godot-css-theme/README.md

 The only exception is for setting `styles`.
 They need a special type definition like `--styles-{PROPERTY}-type: {VALUE}`.
 See [syntax](#syntax)

-Classes for `node_types` are supported and they will be generated as a separate theme.
+Classes for `node_types` are supported and they will be generated as a separate theme in the same output directory.

 ### Syntax Overview